mansiart/mansiart/content/posts/solidaridad.md

 ---
-title: "How I Learned to Stop Procrastinating, & Love Letting Go"
+title: How I Learned to Stop Procrastinating, & Love Letting Go
-date: 2018-03-18T12:13:32+05:30
+date: 2018-03-18T12:13:32.000+05:30
-description: "The art of letting go."
+description: The art of letting go.
-tags: [Procrastinating]
+tags:
+- Procrastinating
 image: costura.png

 ---
 The end of procrastination is the art of letting go.

 I’ve been a lifelong procrastinator, at least until recent years.
 I would put things off until deadline, because I knew I could come through.
 I came through on tests after cramming last minute, I turned articles in at the deadline after waiting until the last hour, I got things done.